Michelle Wolf: 2018 White House Correspondents' Dinner controversy

 Many comedians came to Wolf's defense, including Jimmy Kimmel, Trevor Noah, Seth Meyers, Adam Conover, Dave Chappelle, Kathy Griffin, Guy Branum, Anthony Atamanuik and Jimmy Dore.
-Stephen Colbert, who was the featured entertainer at the 2006 edition of the event, joked on The Late Show, "This is the correspondents' dinner, celebrating the freedom of speech.
+Stephen Colbert, who was the featured entertainer at the event in 2006, joked on The Late Show, "This is the correspondents' dinner, celebrating the freedom of speech.
 You can't just say whatever you want!"
 Nell Scovell writing for Vulture criticized journalists Haberman, Brzezinski, and Mitchell for what Scovell called a "manufactured catfight" between Wolf and Sanders.
 Describing the ensuing controversy, Scovell wrote, "[w]omen, comedians, and the media all grabbed each other's hair and threw each other to the floor while men watched and cheered."
 Wolf was later grateful for the controversy, which helped sell out tickets for her March 2018 stand-up show at Carolines on Broadway, tweeting "Hey @GOP thanks for the free publicity [kiss emoji]."

+Wolf said that a friend who had helped her write the set for the Correspondent's Dinner had gave her a note just before she went on stage which read.
+"Be true to yourself.
+Never apologize.
+Burn it to the ground."

 Wolf's last line in her speech was "Flint still doesn't have clean water", referring to the long-running man-made water crisis in the city of Flint, Michigan.